ATHIRA2002123/AIR-POLUTION-/README.md

        numpy ➗: Used for efficient numerical operations on large datasets, supporting the clustering and analysis process.

        seaborn 🌈: Used to create aesthetically pleasing and informative data visualizations.

+🗂️ Dataset

+          The dataset used in this project contains air quality data from various cities.
+This dataset includes measurements of pollutants like PM2.5, PM10, NO2, CO, and more, across different regions.
+These pollutants are critical for assessing air quality and public health.

+Sample columns in the dataset:

+      City Name 🏙️

+     PM2.5: Fine particulate matter smaller than 2.5 micrometers.

+     PM10: Particulate matter smaller than 10 micrometers.

+     NO2: Nitrogen Dioxide concentration.

+    CO: Carbon Monoxide concentration.

+    Air Quality Index (AQI): A numerical value that represents the overall air quality.

+🔍 How DBSCAN Works

+           DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a powerful clustering algorithm used to find regions of high density in data.

+       It groups together closely packed points, marking points that are isolated as noise.
+The algorithm does not require the user to specify the number of clusters beforehand.

+Key Concepts:

+        Core Points: These are points that have at least min_samples points within a specified radius (ε).
+These points are the backbone of the clusters.

+        Border Points: These are points that are within the neighborhood of a core point but do not have enough points to be core points themselves.

+        Noise Points (Outliers): Points that do not belong to any cluster and are too far away from the core points.

+DBSCAN Parameters:

+    ε (epsilon): The maximum distance between two points to be considered as neighbors.

+min_samples: The minimum number of points required to form a dense region (core point).